angular/angular/integration/language_service_plugin/README.md

 This directory is an integration test for `@angular/language-service` to ensure that the language service works correctly as a `tsserver` plugin.

+To use the tests:

+- Use `yarn install` to install all dependencies in this directory and in the Angular repo root directory.
+- From the Angular repo root directory, build Angular in the `dist/packages-dist` folder with `./scripts/build-packages-dist.sh`.
+- In this directory, run the tests with `yarn test`.

 The tests can be run with `yarn test`.
 Before doing so, please install all dependencies in this directory and the Angular repo root directory with `yarn install`, and [build Angular](../../docs/DEVELOPER.md#building).

 ## Update golden files

-If the expected output needs to be updated run `yarn golden my-golden.json`, replacing `my-golden.json` with the golden file to be updated.
+If the expected output needs to be updated, run `yarn golden my-golden.json`, replacing `my-golden.json` with the golden file to be updated.
 Do not qualify the file with a directory path.
 See [generate.ts](./generate.ts) for more information.